wy1iu/SphereNet/README.md

 - Empirically, SphereNets have more accuracy gain with larger filter number.
 If the filter number is very small, SphereNets may yield slightly worse accuracy but can still achieve much faster convergence.
 - SphereConv may be useful for RNNs and deep Q-learning where better convergence can help.
 - By adding rescaling factors to SphereConv and make them learnable in order for the SphereNorm to degrade to the original convolution, we present a new normalization technique, SphereNorm.
 SphereNorm does not contradict with the BatchNorm, and can be used either with or without BatchNorm
+- We also developed an improved SphereNet in our latest CVPR 2018 paper, which works much better than this version.
+The paper and code will be released soon.

 ### Third-party re-implementation
 - TensorFlow: [code](https://github.com/unixpickle/spherenet) by [unixpickle](https://github.com/unixpickle).